Why it matters

 Example calculation

-A skincare brand tracks 50 category queries.
+A skincare brand tracks 50 category prompts.
 Across all runs, AI platforms mention skincare brands a total of 420 times in their answers.
 Your brand is mentioned 84 of those times.Cited Index benchmark — share of voice

 Across 281 brand-category observations:| Percentile | Share of voice |